0

 Average CTR on Google Ads

 According to a recent report from LocaliQ, the average CTR for search ranges from a low of 2.24% in the Apparel and Fashion industry all the way up to 16.29% for Google ads related to Arts and Entertainment.
+Monitoring and optimizing your Google Ads account can significantly improve CTR.
+Within the Google Ads account dashboard, you can run a performance grader and make improvements to ad text, keywords, and campaign settings to increase click-through rates and conversions.
 Across the entire Google Ads ecosystem, the average click-through rate is currently coming in at 3.17%, based on the most recent stats released in 2023.

 It wasn’t that long ago (back in 2015) that the average CTR for search ads, including Google Ads, was around 1.35%, so you can see how that drive for improved click-through rates by marketers and agencies, as well as Google Ads targeting and algorithm improvements, have increased that average over time.